 Student Relations Committee.
-The Student Relations Committee of the Pacific Northwest Campus serves:
+The Student Relations Committee of the Rocky Mountain Campus serves:

-- to consider and respond according to faculty and/or administrative policies concerning student academic matters; - to consider and respond according to faculty and/or administrative policies pertaining to student deportment; - to request a change in final exam date or incomplete; - to assist, as requested by the Vice President of Enrollment and Student Services in matters of mutual interest relating to students; to recommend to faculty and/or administration new or revised policies related to students as needed.
+- To consider and respond according to faculty and/or administrative policies concerning student academic matters. - To consider and respond according to faculty and/or administrative policies pertaining to student deportment. - To assist, as requested by the Vice President for Enrollment and Student Services, in matters of mutual interest relating to students. - To serve as the Seminary redemptive body in the hearing of student conduct matters.